sercankulcu/sercankulcu.github.io/_memory/2010-04-23-meatballs-after-midnight.md

 ## Around Meatballs After Midnight

 I like the memory most where it refuses to explain itself completely.
 Taste is only part of it.
 Timing and company do most of the remembering.

-Taste is only part of it.
-Timing and company do most of the remembering.
 The memory does not ask to be important; it only asks not to be erased.